Who can stay at Te Mahia Community Village?

 I have my own cabin/caravan, can I rent a site only?

 Yes, if we have empty sites available you can rent a site off us if your cabin/caravan can fit on the site.
 Generally we can fit a portable cabin/caravan maximum size of 6.5m length x 3.5m width.
 Sites include power and water.
 Those who bring in their own room are still be subject to the House Rules of the Village.
 Check with us for current rates.

 What are the House Rules all about?

-Being a Boarding House, we have a lot of rooms/cabins in close proximity to each other.
+Being a part Boarding facility, we have a lot of rooms/cabins in close proximity to each other.
 In order to help prevent problems arising along the way, we need to put in place House Rules.
 They are basically common sense rules, like keeping music down at night, supervising your children, being clean/tidy, room inspections and so on.
 The House Rules also cover things that we will absolutely not tolerate - things such as fighting, intimidation, threats, theft, damage etc. Some of these can lead to instant eviction.

 Can I drive my car in?

 Tenants who stay at Te Mahia are given a Te Mahia sticker for their vehicle and they are allocated one car park next to their room.
 They can drive in and out at any time of the day or night.

 Visitors are asked to park outside the Village.
-We ask this to keep the village secure for tenants who stay here, and also not to have an 'over-congestion' of vehicles inside the Village grounds.
+We ask this to keep the village secure for tenants who stay here, and also not to have an 'over-congestion' of vehicles on the roads within the Village grounds.

 Are pets allowed?